galatanovidiu/OAuthPassport-For-WordPress/readme.txt

 == Upgrade Notice ==

 = 0.0.1 =
+⚠️ EXPERIMENTAL ALPHA RELEASE - For testing and development only.
+DO NOT use in production.
 Initial alpha release of OAuth Passport.
 Transform your WordPress site into a secure OAuth 2.1 authorization server.

 == Technical Requirements ==